 Beside this, isolates carrying the mutation C-I87F were detected showing low resistance factors with no impact on field efficacy, originating from France and the United Kingdom.
-Extensive monitoring programs were carried out since 2005.

 In 2022, samples originating from Denmark, Estonia, Hungary, Italy, Latvia, Lithuania, Romania, Poland and Spain showed high sensitivity.